cdgriffith/FastFlix/README.md

 ## HDR10

-FastFlix was created to easily extract / copy HDR10 data, but as of sept 2020, only x265 support copying that data through FFmpeg, no AV1 library does.
+FastFlix was created to easily extract / copy HDR10 data, which it can do with the above listed encoders (x265, NVEncC, VCEEncC).

 VP9 has limited support to copy some existing HDR10 metadata, usually from other VP9 files.
 Will have the line "Mastering Display Metadata, has_primaries:1 has_luminance:1 ..." when it works.

+AV1 is still in development, and as such none of them currently support setting mastering-display data through FFmpeg (aka not supported with FastFlix), but some do if you use them directly.

 * rav1e -  can set mastering data and CLL via their CLI but [not through ffmpeg](https://github.com/xiph/rav1e/issues/2554).
 * SVT AV1 - accepts a "--enable-hdr" flag that is [not well documented](https://github.com/AOMediaCodec/SVT-AV1/blob/master/Docs/svt-av1_encoder_user_guide.md), not supported through FFmpeg.